Great Lever: Education

 Primary schools in Great Lever include Bishop Bridgeman CE Primary School, Essa Primary School, Lever Edge Primary Academy, St Michael's CE Primary School, SS Simon and Jude CE Primary School and St William of York RC Primary School.
 There are also numerous play-centres for pre-school children.

 The former public house, The Brooklyn is now the independent school Lord's College.

 The main secondary school in the area is Essa Academy for pupils aged 11 to 16.

 People

 Footballer Albert Shepherd played for Bolton Wanderers and Newcastle United.

 Former Manchester City striker Paul Moulden owned a chip shop in the area and ex-Bolton player Roy Greaves ran a pub called Monteraze here for many years.

 Ralph Gubbins, a forward with Bolton Wanderers, Tranmere Rovers and Hull City, lived in Great Lever during his time with Wanderers.
 Another resident was Wales and Bolton Wanderers striker Wyn Davies who also went on to represent both Manchester clubs.

 The architect Charles Holden (1875–1960), known for many London Underground buildings, was born in Great Lever.

 Band leader Jack Hylton was born Great Lever in 1892 as John Greenhalgh Hilton.

 Sport

 The Great Lever football club was briefly prominent in the 1880s, at one point being considered one of the top two in the country.

+History

+Great Lever was formerly a township and chapelry in the parish of Middleton, in 1866 Great Lever became a separate civil parish, on 30 September 1898 the parish was abolished and merged with Bolton.
+In 1891 the parish had a population of 5400.